Constipation and Chemotherapy

 Chemotherapy can cause constipation or hard, infrequent stools that have stayed in the bowel too long.
 Constipation can also occur if you are less active or if your diet lacks enough fluid or fiber.
 Call your doctor if you have not had a bowel movement in the pattern that is normal for you.
 Your doctor may suggest taking a laxative or stool softener, but don't take these measures without first consulting your doctor, especially if your white blood cell count or platelets are low.

 The National Cancer Institute recommends the following strategies for reducing the symptoms of constipation:

 Be sure to drink plenty of fluids to help keep stool soft.
-If you do not have mouth sores, try warm and hot fluids, including water, to help provide relief from constipation symptoms.
+If you don't have mouth sores, try warm and hot fluids, including water, to help provide relief from constipation symptoms.

-Consult your doctor regarding your diet.
+Talk with your doctor about your diet.
 He or she may advise you to increase your fiber intake.
 However, this should only be done under the direction of your doctor, as there are some types of cancer and certain side effects of treatment for which a high-fiber diet is not recommended.
 High-fiber foods include the following:

 Be sure to exercise every day.
 You may want to try a more structured exercise program, or simply go for a walk.
-Consult your doctor regarding the amount and type of exercise that is right for you.
+Talk with your doctor about the amount and type of exercise that is right for you.

-Ask your health providers what symptoms require a call to their office.
-Examples of some serious problems include no bowel movement in 3 days, or cramps and vomiting that do not stop.
-Also ask your health care providers what medicines are OK for you to use, and how much liquid you should drink every day.
-If you have ongoing constipation problems, your health care providers can also refer you to a nutritionist to help you learn more about foods and approaches that might help resolve the problem.
+Ask your healthcare providers what symptoms require a call to their office.
+Examples of some serious problems include no bowel movement in 3 days, or cramps and vomiting that don't stop.
+Also ask your healthcare providers what medicines are OK for you to use, and how much liquid you should drink every day.
+If you have ongoing constipation problems, your healthcare providers can also refer you to a nutritionist to help you learn more about foods and approaches that might help resolve the problem.